 Thread Bank's insured cash sweep program increases FDIC insurance to cover up to $2,500,000 in deposits per business.
 The insured cash sweep program automatically moves deposits over $250,000—the standard amount insured by one FDIC-insured bank—into one or more FDIC-insured banks.

-Our customers will maintain complete and instant liquidity to their entire Relay balance, even when funds have been swept into program network banks.
+Our customers will maintain complete and instant liquidity to their entire Relay balance, even funds over $250,000 that have been swept into program network banks.
 For you, nothing about how you transact or access your money will change.

 How does the Sweep Program work?